Jump to content

 When you stamp now, you got mountain features of the existing stamp without stamping the square base as well.

-Using the Blend Height Operation
+Using Blend Height and Mix Height operations

 image.png